Improving the chances of success in the first year of studies

 The Teaching Support Centre can collaborate with the teacher to implement and follow up tutoring.
-Since 2014, we have offered a workshop to better prepare students who are employed as tutors.
-Participants are recognised with an attestation.
+We offer support for students who tutor exercise and lab sessions.

-This initiative is financed by the Vice Presidency for Academic Affairs.
+This initiative is financed by the Vice Presidency for Education.

 For any further information, contact the relevant section (Maths or Physics).
 For information on tutoring pedagogy, contact Roland Tormey.